dijana898/book-search-app/README.md

 # Book Search Web Application

 This web application allows users to search for books from a merged dataset of JSON and CSV files.
+You can access the Book Search Web Application [here](https://dijana898.github.io/book-search-app/).

 ## Features